au-research/Visible-Research-Software/README.md

 ## How to get involved?

-### Join the mailing list
+### Apply to join

-Please join the email list to hear about further activates and become more involved!
+Please join to actively participate and help shape this community, by filling in this short [application form](https://forms.gle/6mCdRvieYx6tyu5k7).
+When you join you will be added to the email list to hear about further activities and become more involved!
 We aim to send a summary of discussions bimonthly.

 ### Join the discussion

-This GitHub repository has [discussions enabled](https://github.com/au-research/Visible-Research-Software-IG/discussions), so feel free to ask questions or join conversations there.
-We are using this as the **forum** and main enabler of communications.
+At any time, we welcome your contributions via the public [discussions forum](https://github.com/au-research/Visible-Research-Software/discussions).
+We use categories for discussions and you can read about them in [the welcome message](https://github.com/au-research/Visible-Research-Software/discussions/1).